 In January, we had a representative of the Small Business Administration visit our C3 group.
 Desiree gave us all sorts of information about the resources SBA has for small businesses.
-She didn’t talk about Covid-19 being a disaster for our region at the time; but an economic disaster is what this is turning into for some businesses in Washington.
-Now it sounds as if there is a possibility that the SBA might be able to help out small businesses with the disaster loan program.
+Prior to now, few thought of Covid-19 being a disaster for our region at the time.
+Therefore, Desiree didn’t mention it.
+But an economic disaster is what this is turning into for some businesses in Washington.
+Now there may be a possibility that the SBA could help small businesses with the disaster loan program.

 - Find more information on the SBA’s Economic Injury Disaster Loans at: SBA.gov/Disaster.

-Please note that details of eligibility and administration of this emergency assistance from SBA are still being determined, but here is a link to a form that can get the ball rolling.
+Please note that details of eligibility and administration of this emergency assistance from SBA are still being determined.
+But there is a link to a form that can get the ball rolling.